AnyChart/docs.anychart.com/Common_Settings/Labels.md

   )
 ```

-Here is a sample with three custom images.
+Here is a js chart with three custom images.
 Click on any of them invokes function of redrawing chart using same data but different chart type.

 {sample}AS\_Labels\_03{sample}